nevermined-io/nvm-docs/docs/architecture/overview.md

 description: Deep dive in Nevermined technical solution
 ---

-# Intro to the Architecture
+# Intro to Nevermined Architecture

 Nevermined is a digital ecosystems builder solution that provides the capabilities of creating bespoke networks where different entities can interact around digital assets.